torvalds/linux/Documentation/driver-api/usb/gadget.rst

 the assistance of tools such as GDB running with User Mode Linux.
 At least one person has expressed interest in adapting that approach, hooking it up to a simulator for a microcontroller.
-Such simulators can help debug subsystems where the runtime hardware is unfriendly to software development, or is not yet available.
+Such simulators can help de subsystems where the runtime hardware is unfriendly to software development, or is not yet available.

 Support for other controllers is expected to be developed and